Connect with others who understand.

 • Surgeries

-Before recommending a course of treatment, a physician will take into account your age, overall health, medical history, severity of condition, and type or types of seizure.
+Before recommending a course of treatment, a physician will take into account a person’s age, overall health, medical history, severity of the condition, and type or types of seizures.
 The goal of epilepsy treatment is to stop seizures — or to at least decrease their frequency as much as possible.

-In most cases, a medication will be the first treatment prescribed.
-On average, anti-epileptic drugs (AEDs) will work for 60 percent to 70 percent of people with epilepsy.
-However, in as many as 20 percent to 40 percent of epilepsy cases, seizures cannot be adequately controlled with any type of anticonvulsant medication.
+However, in as many as 20 percent to 40 percent of epilepsy cases, seizures can’t be adequately controlled with any type of anticonvulsant medication.
 Drug-resistant epilepsy is also known as intractable or refractory epilepsy.
-In cases where AEDs are ineffective, doctors may recommend a special diet, an implanted device, or surgery.
+If ASMs are ineffective, doctors may recommend a special diet, an implanted device, or surgery.

-AEDs work in different ways, but they are all believed to reduce excess electrical activity in the brain.
-There is an increasing number of AEDs on the market, and many of the newer medications offer more focused treatment with fewer serious side effects.
+ASMs work in different ways, but they are all believed to reduce excess electrical activity in the brain.
+There is an increasing number of ASMs on the market, and many of the newer medications offer more focused treatment with fewer serious side effects.

-Most AEDs are taken by mouth — some are designed to dissolve in the mouth instead of being swallowed.
+Most ASMs are taken by mouth — some are designed to dissolve in the mouth instead of being swallowed.
 Other treatments are given rectally or as an injection.
-AEDs that can be administered as a nasal spray are under development.
+ASMs that can be administered as a nasal spray are under development.

 If you’ve been prescribed a medication that’s ineffective at controlling your seizures, or if its side effects are bothering you, contact your doctor.
 Finding the right medication and the right dosage can be a long process.
-In cases where AEDs are ineffective, the doctor may recommend diet changes or surgery.
+In cases where ASMs aren’t working, your doctor may recommend dietary changes or surgery.

-Narrow-spectrum AEDs treat specific types of seizures, such as focal seizures.
+Narrow-spectrum ASMs treat specific types of seizures, such as absence seizures or focal seizures.
 Drugs in this category include:

-Broad-spectrum AEDs can be effective for multiple seizure types.
+Broad-spectrum ASMs can be effective for multiple seizure types.
 Broad-spectrum anticonvulsants include:

-Apart from AEDs, other classes of drugs may be prescribed to control seizures.
-For instance, Klonopin (clonazepam) is a sedative of the benzodiazepine class used to treat Lennox-Gastaut syndrome, a severe form of epilepsy.
-Phenobarbital is a barbiturate, a class of drugs that depress the central nervous system.
+Apart from ASMs, other classes of drugs may be prescribed to control seizures.
+For instance, clonazepam (Klonopin) is a sedative of the benzodiazepine class used to treat myoclonic seizures and Lennox-Gastaut syndrome, a severe form of epilepsy.
+Phenobarbital is a barbiturate (a class of drugs that depress the central nervous system).

-All AEDs have side effects, especially during the first few weeks of treatment.
-Common side effects of AEDs include:
+All ASMs have side effects, especially during the first few weeks of treatment.
+Common side effects of ASMs include:

 • Drowsiness